psychobunny/nodebb-plugin-sso-web3/README.md

 ## Screenshots

-A picture is worth a thousand words, so here is four thousand for you.
+A picture is worth a thousand words, so here is five thousand for you.

 ![permissions](./screenshots/1.png)
 ![authenticate](./screenshots/2.png)